 The Student Success Centre is a "one-stop shop" for support services that promote and enable student success.
-The purpose of the Centre is to advocate for, provide and facilitate the delivery of services designed to meet the academic support, personal and career development needs of students.
+The purpose of the Centre is to advocate for, provide, and facilitate the delivery of services designed to meet the academic support, personal, and career development needs of students.
 Complementing the efforts of the teaching facility, students will be served through a personalised and structured approach that includes:

 - Basic skills assessment and course placement

 - Academic advising and academic tutoring

 - Transfer information and planning

-- · Personal counselling
+- Personal counselling

 - College and life skills development

 - Career assessment and counselling

 - Health care and information

-- Manage their time
+- Time management skills

-- Resolve personal difficulties
+- Resolution to personal difficulties

-- Join or form a student organisation
+- Joining or forming a student organisation

-- Organise student activities
+- Organising student activities

-- Develop leadership skills
+- Developing leadership skills

-- Plan their career
+- Career Planning

-Through the Student Success Centre there will be overall access to information, social, leadership and personal development activities offered through workshops, organisations and other student related opportunities.
+Through the Student Success Centre there will be overall access to information, social, leadership, and personal development activities offered through workshops, organisation and other student related opportunities.